the-kitchen-house_TKH - horizontal - red-wh

 A Brief History

 The collaboration began between community professionals and key educators to create a Nutritional Science Lab at Orlando Junior Academy, located across the street from what is now the Emeril Lagasse Foundation Kitchen House & Culinary Garden.
+As the program blossomed, an Advisory Committee formed.
+This led to the creation of Edible Education Experience as an independent 501(c)(3) with its own leadership, facility and programming.

-The Emeril Lagasse Foundation Kitchen House & Culinary Garden, an $800,000 facility, opened in April 2017.
+The Emeril Lagasse Foundation Kitchen House & Culinary Garden opened in April 2017.
+In 2025, Edible Education Experience became The Kitchen House.

-Reference on the Edible Education Experience site here.
+Reference on the Kitchen House site here.

 Scroll to Top